Clearing the fog: How Reuters covered the ups and downs of the Trump-Kim summit

 Despite Trump announcing that he would meet Kim in Vietnam, the city was not specified until less than three weeks before the event.
 Quoting sources with direct knowledge of security and logistics planning, Reuters broke news that Kim would come to Hanoi for a state visit, indicating that the capital was the likeliest site for the summit.

 After Hanoi was confirmed, there was still no official announcement of where exactly the two leaders would meet.
-Two days before the summit, Vietnam’s foreign minister Le Hoai Trung told reporters that the United States and North Korea had asked that the summit venue not be revealed.
+Two days before the summit, Vietnam’s deputy foreign minister Le Hoai Trung told reporters that the United States and North Korea had asked that the summit venue not be revealed.

 “Please be sympathetic,” he said.
 “We want to be a good host.”